HFG1021/NEHSNet/README.md

 This is the official implementation of the approach described in the paper:

 > [**NEHSNet: A Node-Edge-Hyperedge Synergy Network for 2D-to-3D Human Pose Estimation**]
-> Fengguang Hua, Tuqian Zhangb, Yongkang Hua, Xinrui Yua, Shumei Baoa,
+> Fengguang Hu, Tuqian Zhang, Yongkang Hu, Xinrui Yu, Shumei Bao,

 <p align="center"><img src="figure/pipeline.png" width="80%" alt="" /></p>